mjordan/larkm_integration/README.md

 1. auto-populates the field `field_ark` with an ARK using the node's UUID as the identifier string
 1. provides a view that lists the title, UUID, and node ID of all nodes created on the specified day (see sample URL below)

 The list can be consumed by a script that creates the ARKs in larkm as a daily batch.
+This batch-creation-of-ARKs-after-the-resource-is-created approachis an alternative to the more common create-PID-in-realtime approach.

 ## Requirements